-We chose the 1-hour Thai massage and were led into a big, dimly-lit room with nearly 20 beds on which people were getting cracked, rubbed and stretched.
+We chose a 1-hour Thai massage and were led into a big, dimly-lit room with nearly 20 beds on which people were getting cracked, rubbed and stretched.
 The air was filled with the strong scent of menthol and eucalyptus… Mmmm, Tiger Balm.

 The only thing that distinguished this establishment from the hundreds of other massage joints in the area were the women wearing police uniforms that paced the room every once in a while with clipboards in hand.

-If you decide to get a massage, remember that this isn’t a tourist attraction to be gawked at.
+Responsible travel note: If you decide to get a massage, remember that this isn’t a tourist attraction to be gawked at.
 These women are trying to make a better life for themselves, and by visiting you are helping contribute to their self-improvement, but it’s not a place to leer rudely or take pictures of your masseuse.